awsdocs/aws-iot-docs/developerguide/iot-rule-actions.md

 }
 ```

-For more information, refer to the Salesforce IoT documentation\.
+For more information, see the Salesforce IoT documentation\.

 ------